ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 #.
 Select the appropriate categories for your script (at least one is mandatory) and enter optional custom tags. |Publishing_scripts-04-Category|
 #.
 Choose whether you want to publish a public (default) script or a private one.
 Here we will be publishing a private scritp, so we have clicked on the lock icon to select a private publication. |Publishing_scripts-05-Lock|
 #.
 Select the *Publish Private/Public Script* button: |Publishing_scripts-06-Publish|
+#.
+A confirmation page appears.
+For public scripts you will have 15 minutes to make edits or cancel the publication.
+There is no delay for private scripts. |Publishing_scripts-07-Edit|

 All your scripts published in managed access mode are shown in a